-This acapella track sung by the vocal ensemble GLAS is build on a Danish children song about Peter the Spider.
-In this context I have changed the meter to 7/8 and the lyrics addresses the #metoo discussions about bad behavior by men, especially unwanted sexual attention and harassment.
+This acapella track sung by the vocal ensemble GLAS is build on a Danish children’s song about Peter the Spider.
+In this context I have changed the meter to 7 and the lyrics addresses the #metoo discussions about bad behavior by men, especially unwanted sexual attention and harassment.
 Peter with his 8 arms is constantly caught in the act.

 Yet another Beefheart inspired, jumpy reggaeish piece, displaying the incredible skills of guitarist Per Gade and Bent Clausen’s wonderful marimba style

-When I wrote this song, the whole world was waiting to get the injection and it is somehow outdated now, as everybody has been offered the needle.
-The steady piano playing by Marie Louise Schmidt is inspired by another favorite record of mine: Beauty and the Beast from Wayne Shorters’ Native Dancer.
+When I wrote this song, the whole world was waiting to get the injection and it is somehow outdated now as everybody has been offered the needle.
+The steady piano playing by Marie Louise Schmidt is inspired by another favorite record: Native Dancer.